 This is just a flag to indicate the file is in restart mode -- if not present then not in restart mode.
 Restart means creation of the file (e.g., by pftool) is not yet complete.

+MARslave extended attribute for directories for file hashing (future)

+Configuration File information

 MAR_mnttop top level mount point for fuse/pftool